CSC207-2022F-UofT/course-project-justbob/README.md

 ## Use Cases:
-# Courses #
-Courses represent courses that the User is enrolled in.
-Each course contains a list of all of its assessments, along with other data including
-1. The course code (e.g. "Csc207.")
-Must be unique.
-2. The course name (e.g. "Introduction to Software Design")
-3. The semester the course is in (e.g. "Winter")
-4. How many credits the course is worth (either 0.5 or 1.0)

 # Assessments #
 Assessments represent a group of marks that are weighed together.
 This can be a set of 10 quizzes worth 2% each, or a set of term tests where the lowest is dropped, and anything similar.